tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体直播/操作指南/控制台使用指南_intl_en.md

 > 3.When MPEG-TS multiplexing is used, a maximum of 8 channels can be transferred simultaneously.

 ## Channel
-A channel contains the details of various operations on an input stream in MediaLive such as transcoding, remuxing, and relaying to a destination address.
+A channel contains the details of various operations on an input stream in MediaLive such as transcoding, remuxing, and relaying to other destination address.
 A channel can be created in the following steps:

 > 1.Associate an existing input.